 That misappropriation to do the upgrades mentioned above 👆 will not go a long way.
 The conscience shall eventually die, leaving you a shell.

-Just live a true life
+Just live a true life.

 MUZZLING YOUR LIFE

 When you take charge of your life, you take responsibility for whatever you do at whatever level